This recipe is from the Women’s Bean Project using their 10-bean soup bag, which I found at a local grocery store (King Soopers).

-Just follow the super easy directions on the package: rinse beans and put them in a pot with water (to cover) with some chopped garlic and soak for 8 hours.
-Then drain the water and rinse the beans again.
+Drain the water and rinse the beans again.
 I put them in a Dutch oven on the stove and covered them with chicken broth and cooked on medium-low for 2 hours (while I did other stuff).

-Then, add a 28 oz can of chopped tomatoes, chopped yellow and orange pepper (my choice) and let cook for another 45 minutes.
+Add a 28 oz can of chopped tomatoes, chopped yellow and orange pepper (my choice) and let cook for another 45 minutes.

-This is one of those recipes that you can start it in the morning, check on it a few times a day, and wa-la, it’s ready for dinner.
+This is one of those recipes that you can start in the morning, check on it a few times a day, and wa-la, it’s ready for dinner.
 Actual hands on time is less than 10 minutes!

 The end result was fantastic!
 Even my picky 15 yr old daughter loved it.

 You can add a dollop of sour cream or handful of shredded cheese if you want.
 Lots of good quality carbs, fiber, and protein.
 All for a very low price and the satisfaction of knowing you are helping women break the cycle of unemployment and poverty.
 Now that’s what I call a win-win!

 Want more plant-focused recipes?
 Take my 4-week self-study course, Transitioning to a Plant-Focused Diet and learn how to add simple, delicious plant-based meals to your daily routine.